JamFfm/NEXTIONDisplay/README.md

 Fixed: Scale is fixed so you can't see much small temp changes.
 It is an overview to the past 17 min and shows from 0-100°C.
 Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.-> done

-Still struggling with the ASII and UTF8.
+Still struggling with the ASCII and UTF8.
 Therefore kettle and rest- names are not implemented-> done

 While pushing clear-button the min and max values are not deleted.-> done